Karlingas/GameOfLife_Pygame/README.md

 Left-click on a cell to toggle its state.
 Click the "PAUSE" button to pause or resume the simulation.
 Resize the window to expand or contract the grid without losing its state.

+In the code, you can modify the tick parameter to alter the generations per second.
+Right now is set to 15 which i think is good enough to see the evolution of the cells but not be caotic.

 ## About Conway’s Game of Life